Stability theorems for positively graded domains and a question of Lindel: Applications

 \bc Let $R$ and $d$ be as in Theorem \ref{NQ}.
 Let $I\subset R[T]$ an ideal such that $\mu(I/I^2)=\hh(I)=d$.
 Then any set of generators of $I/I^2$ lifts to a set of generators of $I$. \ec \proof Let $I=\langle f_1,\ldots,f_d\rangle +I^2$ and let $I(0)=\{f(0):f\in R[T]\}$.
 Then as $R$ contains an infinite field without loss of generality we may assume that $I(0)\subset R$ is an ideal of height $\ge d$ (for details see the proof of \cite[Theorem 3.4]{BRS01}).
 If $\hh(I(0))>d$, then we can always lift any set of generators of $I(0)/I(0)^2$.
 Now if $\hh(I(0))=d$, then applying Theorem \ref{eg} there exist $a_i\in I$ such that $I(0)=\langle a_1,\ldots,a_d\rangle $, with $f_i(0)-a_i\in I(0)^2$, for $i=1,\ldots,d$.
 Hence, by \cite[Remark 3.9]{BR} there exist $g_i\in I$ such that $I=\langle g_1,\ldots,g_d\rangle +I^2T$ with $f_i-g_i\in I^2$ and $g_i(0)=a_i$, for $i=1,\ldots,d$.
 Now the result follows from Theorem \ref{NQ}.

 \bc Let $R$ and $d$ be as in Theorem \ref{NQ}.
 Let $P$ be a projective $R[T]$-module with trivial determinant of rank $d$.
-Then $P$ has a unimodular element. \ec \proof Applying a theorem due to Eisenbud and Evans \cite{EE} we can find a surjection $P\surj I\subset A[T]$ such that $\hh(I)=d$.
-Then the result follows from Corollary \ref{egpa} and subtraction principle as stated in \cite[Corollary 4.13]{MKD1} (taking $Q=(R[T])^{d-1}$, $I_1=R[T]$ and $I_2=I$).
+Then $P$ has a unimodular element. \ec \proof Let us choose $\alpha\in P^*$.
+If $\alpha(P)=R[T]$, then there is nothing to prove.
+Hence without loss of generality we may assume that $\alpha(P)\subsetneq R[T]$.
+We apply Corollary \ref{ee} on the pair $(\alpha,1)$ to obtain an element $\beta\in P^*$ such that $\hh(I)\ge n$, where $I=(\alpha+\beta)(P)$.
+Now again, if $I=R[T]$, then the result is proved.
+Therefore, without loss of generality we may assume that $I$ is a proper ideal in $R[T]$.
+Then again by Corollary \ref{ee} we get that $\hh(I)=d$.
+Now the result follows from Corollary \ref{egpa} and subtraction principle as stated in \cite[Corollary 4.13]{MKD1} (taking $Q=(R[T])^{d-1}$, $I_1=R[T]$ and $I_2=I$).

 \rmk One can remove the restriction on the base field in Corollary \ref{eueipe} in the following way: let $P$ be a projective $R[T]$-module of rank $d$ with trivial determinant.
 Recall that the ring $R(T)$ is obtained by localizing $R[T]$ with respect to the multiplicative set consisting of all monic polynomials in $R[T]$.
 Then, in view of \cite[Theorem 5.2 and Remark 5.3]{SMBHLRR}, it is enough to show that the modules $P/TP$ and $P\otimes R(T)$ have unimodular elements.
 Let $S$ be the multiplicative set consisting of all monic polynomials in $R_0[T]$.
 Then, it follows from Corollary \ref{eue} that $P/TP$ and $S^{-1}P$ (and hence $P\otimes R(T)$) have unimodular elements.